Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 #### 3. Lab2 Introduction iverilog gtkwave part2

-To view and edit files we use gvim editor.
+To view and edit files we use the gvim editor.
 Here we are seeing the design file and testbench file of 2x1 MUX(Output selects the input signal based on the sel input).

 Tb instantiates the design(uut).